kmezhoud/biodiversity/README.md

   + Open popup with all needed information:
     + External link to orginal data
     + Images
-+ CSS styling with logos in header
++ CSS styling with logos in header, Absolute Panel with transparent Button

 # Deal with occurence.cvs and multimedia.csv